xpdustry/nohorny/README.md

 processing-delay: 5s
 # Display tracker configuration
 displays:
-  # The minimum number of draw instructions in a logic processor to be part of a cluster
+  # The minimum number of draw instructions in a logic processor to be part of a group
   minimum-instruction-count: 100
-  # The minimum number of logic processors in a cluster to be eligible for processing
+  # The minimum number of logic processors in a group to be eligible for processing
   minimum-processor-count: 5
-  # The search radius of linked logic processors around a cluster of logic displays,
+  # The search radius of linked logic processors around a group of logic displays,
   # tweak depending on the average size of your server maps
   processor-search-radius: 10
 # Canvas tracker configuration
 canvases:
-  # The minimum number of canvases in a cluster to be eligible for processing,
+  # The minimum number of canvases in a group to be eligible for processing,
   # relatively high since you a lot of canvases are needed for a clear picture
-  minimum-canvas-cluster-size: 9
+  minimum-group-size: 9
 ```

 ## Building